cloudflare/workers-sdk/packages/wrangler/e2e/README.md

 - `tmpPath`: the temporary directory created for this instance.
 - `seed()`: used to write test files to the temporary directory.
 - `run()`: used to run simple Wrangler commands, such as creating a KV namespace.
 It returns a promise to the result of the command.
 - `runLongLived()`: used to run Wrangler commands that do not exit, such as `wrangler dev` and `wrangler tail`.
-It returns an object can be used to monitor and interact with the running command.
+It returns an object that can be used to monitor and interact with the running command.

 ### Example of simple command test